-- Rainford High School converted from a Community School to become an Academy, and lead school, within the Rainford Academies Trust. - 2.
-The key values of Rainford Academies Trust are: - Excellence of Care, Excellence of Experience and Excellence of Outcome: - Our Ethos of 'Everyone Matters, Everyone Helps and Everyone Succeeds' applies to everyone in our Trust community. - The Trust Board of the school is responsible for determining the policy relating to the admission of pupils to the school.
-It is guided in that responsibility by the requirements of the law. - Having consulted with the Local Authority and others in accordance with the requirements of the law, the Trust Board has published its admissions limit at 290 pupils for the school year commencing September 2021. - 5 Applications for a place in year 7 in September 2021 should be made on the applicant's home local authority common application form.
-Copies of St Helens Secondary Education Information for Parents Booklet may be viewed and applications made on-line via St Helens Council's website from September 2020.

-The closing date for applications is 31 October 2020.

-Decision email/letters will be sent to parents on 1 March 2021.

-The Trust Board has delegated responsibility for determining admissions to St Helens Local Authority, which will consider all applications made in accordance with the oversubscription criteria, without reference to the ability or aptitude of the child.
+- 1.1 Rainford High School converted from a Community School to become an Academy, and founding school, within the Everyone Matters Trust. - 1.2 The key values of Everyone Matters Trust are: - Excellence of Care, Excellence of Experience and Excellence of Outcome; - Our Ethos of 'Everyone Matters, Everyone Helps and Everyone Succeeds' applies to everyone in our Trust community. - 1.3 The governing board of the school is responsible for determining the policy relating to the admission of pupils to the school, overseen by the trust board.
+It is guided in that responsibility by the requirements of the law. - 1.4 Having consulted with the Local Authority and others in accordance with the requirements of the law, the Trust Board has published its admissions limit at 290 pupils for the school year commencing September 2024. - 1.5 Applications for a place in year 7 in September 2024 should be made on the applicant's home local authority common application form.
+Copies of St Helens Secondary Education Information for Parents Booklet may be viewed and applications made on-line via St Helens Council's website from September 2023. - 1.6 The closing date for applications is 31 October 2023. - 1.7 Decision email/letters will be sent to parents on 1 March 2024. - 1.8 The Trust Board and school governing board has delegated responsibility for determining admissions to St Helens Local Authority, which will consider all applications made in accordance with the oversubscription criteria, without reference to the ability or aptitude of the child.